Basque Y: Benefits

-It will ease mobility between the Basque capitals, in fact, travel times between Bilbao, Donostia-San Sebastián and Vitoria-Gasteiz will be cut in half.
-In addition, the Basque government is improving the existing EuskoTren infrastructure between Bilbao and Donostia-San Sebastián, enabling a better connection between smaller towns and big cities.
+It will ease mobility between the Basque capitals, in fact, travel times between Bilbao, San Sebastián and Vitoria-Gasteiz will be cut in half.
+In addition, the Basque government is improving the existing EuskoTren infrastructure between Bilbao and San Sebastián, enabling a better connection between smaller towns and big cities.

 The cargo traffic will ease congestion due to road traffic, reduce probability of accidents and help in territorial integration.
 The railway will connect the Port of Bilbao with Europe's major railway lines.The Basque Y is being built in European rail gauge.

 To reduce the environmental impact, the layout avoids the natural areas of Aizkorri, Urkiola and Aralar.
 The increase on the usage of railway, will reduce the usage of planes, more polluting than trains.
 In addition it will be more affordable than traveling by plane, and taking passengers to the very centre of cities, instead of the outskirts, where airports are usually located.